Learn Data Science - Resources for Python & R

 Even though the initial search interest for projects was already high to begin with, the demand for data science projects has been particularly high this year.
 Many users are looking to put their knowledge into practice or to advance their skills even further.

-Secondly, also Github is finding its way into the list of resources that every beginner should know.
+When you want to get into projects, Github is definitely a resource that you should consult.
+This site slowly finding its way into the list of resources that every beginner should know.
 The best Github projects that you can work on as an aspiring data scientist are: